-“The fact that cannabis strains are so easy to hybridize means that there are potentially limitless combinations of terpene profiles, all slightly different from one another,” he explains.
+Besides, the fact that cannabis strains are so easy to hybridize means that there are potentially limitless combinations of terpene profiles, all slightly different from one another.

 There’s only one trick to unlocking the flavors of cannabis: controlling your heat.

 Cannabis may rival wine, but tapping into the true flavor of the plant is not an easy task.
 Wine earns its rich flavor by chemicals released during fermentation.
 The terpenes in cannabis, however, are released via heat.

 This creates a big problem: heat is difficult to control.
 If you use too much heat, you’ll burn your terpenes.
 But, if there’s not enough heat, you may not release all of the aromatic compounds.

 Either way, you’ve just missed out on the subtle flavors of your strain.

 The most common issue that spoils the flavor of your cannabis is overheating.
 With flower, you only need to hold a lighter to the cannabis long enough to light up a cherry, whereas most people will hold a lighter to the flower throughout their hit.

 The same concept applies to cannabis concentrates.
 Mistakes occur from either heating up your nail to too high of a temperature or using a vaporizer pen with no heating calibration which chars your product.

 For cannabis tech companies, the flavor problem is an engineer’s dream.
 Simple methods like lighters, ovens, and hot plates do very little to preserve the natural flavors of cannabis.

 In fact, these primitive heating mechanisms destroy delicate flavor molecules.